Stochastic quantization of the $\Phi^3_3$-model: Introduction

 Let us now turn to the strongly nonlinear regime considered in Theorem \ref{THM:Gibbs}\,(ii).
 As mentioned above, due to the singularity of the $\Phi^3_3$-measure, our formulation of the non-normalizability result in Theorem \ref{THM:Gibbs}\,(ii) is rather subtle.
 In the situation where the truncated density $ e^{- R_N^\dia (u)}$ converges to the limiting density (as in \cite{OOTol1, OS}), it would suffice to prove

 \noi since \eqref{QQ3} would imply that there is no normalization constant which would make the limit of the measure $e^{- R_N^\dia (u)} d\mu(u)$ into a probability measure.
 In the current problem, however, the potential energy $R_N^\dia(u)$ in \eqref{K1r} (and the corresponding density $e^{-R_N^\dia(u)}$) does {\it not} converge to any limit.
 Thus, even if we prove a statement of the form \eqref{QQ3}, we may still choose a sequence of constants $\ft Z_N$ such that the measures $\ft Z_N^{-1} e^{-R_N^\dia(u)} d\mu$ have a weak limit.
-This is precisely the case for the $\Phi^4_3$-measure; see~\cite{BG}.
+A similar phenomenon happens for the $\Phi^4_3$-measure, where one needs to introduce the second order renormalization; see~\cite{BG}.
 The non-convergence of the truncated $\Phi^3_3$-measures claimed in Theorem \ref{THM:Gibbs}\,(ii) tells us that this can not happen for the $\Phi^3_3$-measure.
 See also Remark \ref{REM:A} below.

 Our strategy is to first construct a $\s$-finite version of the $\Phi^3_3$-measure and then prove its non-normalizability.
 As stated in Theorem \ref{THM:Gibbs}\,(ii), we first introduce a tamed version $\nu_{N, \dl}$ of the truncated $\Phi^3_3$-measure, by introducing an appropriate taming function $F$; see \eqref{RM-1} below.
 The first step is to show that this tamed truncated $\Phi^3_3$-measure $\nu_{N, \dl}$ converges weakly to some limit $\nu_\dl$ (Proposition \ref{PROP:ref}).
 We then define a $\s$-finite version $\cj \rho_\dl$ of the $\Phi^3_3$-measure by setting